 As part of that opportunity, the 24-story Beacon tower was designed to welcome hundreds of new residents with its 201 luxury condo suites and five additional two-story townhomes.
 Those who took up residence would get to appreciate the tower’s well-thought-out architecture, which takes cues from the surrounding landscape as well as the Lynn Valley area’s rich industrial heritage in shipping, logging, and timber milling.

 Upon the start of this tower’s construction, however, the project team first had to overcome one particular challenge: building two levels of below grade parking surrounded by swampy soil conditions and a very high water table.

-With the hydrostatic water pressure conditions all too evident, the project team needed a permanent solution to waterproof the concrete in the below grade levels, to ensure the hydrostatic pressure would not create waterproofing problems through hairline cracks and joints.
-As a result, Kryton’s Krystol line of waterproofing products was used to fully tank the slab of the below grade parking structure.
-Krystol Internal Membrane (KIM) admixture was mixed with the concrete before pouring it, rendering the entire concrete mass a permanent waterproof barrier.
-Over 12000m3 of KIM concrete was poured for this project alone.
+With the hydrostatic water pressure conditions all too evident, the project team needed a permanent solution for waterproofing the concrete in the below grade levels.
+Doing so would ensure that the hydrostatic pressure would not create waterproofing problems through hairline cracks and joints.
+With that in mind, the team chose to use Kryton’s Krystol® waterproofing solutions to fully tank the slab of the below grade parking structure.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.